-One of my first memories was asking my twin brother, Camilo, to play doctor with me.
+One of my first memories in life is asking my twin brother, Camilo, to play doctor with me.
 His job would be to fake an illness.
 Mine was to mend his ailment by pretending to listen to his heart using a pair of suspenders as a stethoscope.
-Clearly, I didn’t realize that listening to someone’s heart wouldn’t cure their “broken” arm.
-I guess I was an industrious 5-year-old.
-Most other kids were playing cops and robbers.
-I wanted to be Doogie Houser.
-Yup, I am one of the few lucky people who knew exactly what they wanted to be when they grow up from day one.
+My four-year-old self didn’t realize that listening to someone’s heart wouldn’t cure their broken arm.

-Over 20 years of school later, I am finally a doctor in residency and I can barely believe it.
+Over 20 years of school later, I am finally a doctor and I can barely believe it.
 Maybe it’s from the lack of sleep, but either way, it’s hard to believe.
-When I set my sights on becoming a doctor I honestly didn’t realize how long and difficult the process would be; I don’t think most people realize the sacrifices required to become a physician.
-If you are only in this field for the money, that won’t be enough to get you through the years of training.
+When I set my sights on becoming a doctor I honestly didn’t realize how long and difficult the process would be.
+I don’t think most people realize the sacrifices required to become a physician.
+Especially if you come from a poor family.
+If you are only in this field for the money, that desire won’t be enough to get you through the years of training.
 Not even close.

 I feel lucky to be where I am, but that doesn’t mean the path was easy.

 And yes, there are still days when I start to wonder if I made the right decision.
 But then I remember exactly why I went into the field the instant I connect with a patient or figure out their diagnosis.
 I honestly can’t imagine doing anything else.